isabella232/dde-handsonlab/step3/README.md

 both API and HTML endpoints.
 This requires running two services (2 different containers) so you will use a `docker-compose.yml` file to define the services and enable the Docker engine to run both services together.

+We will leverage Docker Application Designer and Docker Templates to provide a template to build our application on top off.

 ## Changes from the previous step